ovh/docs/pages/public_cloud/containers_orchestration/managed_kubernetes/creating-a-cluster-through-cdktf/guide.en-asia.md

 * a `consumer_key`
 * a `service_name`

 Because, behind the scenes, the "OVH Terraform provider" is doing requests to OVHcloud APIs.

-In order to retrieve this necessary information, please follow [First steps with the OVHcloud APIs](/pages/manage_and_operate/api/first-steps) tutorial.
+To retrieve the necessary information, please follow the tutorial [First steps with the OVHcloud APIs](/pages/manage_and_operate/api/first-steps).

 Concretely, you have to generate these credentials via the [OVH token generation page](https://api.ovh.com/createToken/?GET=/*&POST=/*&PUT=/*&DELETE=/*) with the following rights:

 ![OVHcloud API rights](images/api-rights.png){.thumbnail}

-When you have successfully generated your OVH tokens, please keep them.
-You'll have to define them in the coming minutes ;-).
+Once you have successfully generated your OVH tokens, please keep them.
+You'll need to define them in the next few minutes.

-The last needed information is the `service_name`: it is the ID of your Public Cloud project.
+The last piece of information you need is the `service_name`: this is the ID of your Public Cloud project.

-How to get it?
+How do you get it?

-In the Public Cloud section, you can retrieve your service name ID thanks to the `Copy to clipboard`{.action} button.
+In the Public Cloud section, you can retrieve your Public Cloud project ID thanks to the `Copy to clipboard`{.action} button.

 ![Copy paste service name](images/get-service-name.png){.thumbnail}